 IntelliSense is the collective term for a number of Visual Studio features - List Members, Parameter Info, Quick Info, and Complete Word.

-In Visual COBOL, IntelliSense provides writing assistance for both native and managed COBOL.
+In Enterprise Developer, IntelliSense provides writing assistance for both native and .NET COBOL.

 IntelliSense support for COBOL is configurable.
 You can change your preferences for IntelliSense from within the IDE in the Tools > Options > Text Editor > Micro Focus COBOL > IntelliSense section and specify options such as the case of the inserted words, whether to show the completion lists or insert single suggestions automatically, or whether suggestions should be added in overwrite mode or as insertions.
 See Configuring IntelliSense for COBOL for details.